EricL1109/IEEE-Implicit-Segmentation/README.md

 A folder named **sample** is included, which contains a set of audio files used for the analysis.
 Since this sample is not public, it is referenced within the main code `Overlapped Spectrum Image Generator.py`.

 ---

+## Statistical Analysis: Friedman and ANOVA

+To perform statistical analyses using the Friedman and ANOVA tests, the script `Friedman-ANOVA analysis.py` is used.
+This analysis requires the file `SER Results.xlsx`, which contains the complete results of all the analyzed audio combinations, including the values of **SER (Segment Error Rate)** and the expected number of phonemes for each evaluated word.

+---

+## Clustering Analysis: K-means

+Finally, the K-means analysis is performed using the script `K-means analysis.py`.
+This procedure uses the spectrum images resulting from the audio samples to identify patterns and group the data.
+The results allow for observing the distribution and similarity of the phonetic segments in each case.